Japan, U.S., South Korea to hold missile tracking drill amid North Korea crisis

-TOKYO (Reuters) - The United States, Japan and South Korea will hold two days of missile tracking drills starting on Monday, Japan’s Maritime Self-Defence Force said, as tensions rise in the region over North Korea’s fast-developing weapons programs.
+TOKYO (Reuters) - The United States, Japan and South Korea will hold two days of missile tracking drills starting on Monday, Japan’s Maritime Self-Defence Force said, as tensions rise in the region over North Korea’s fast-developing weapons programmes.

 The United States and South Korea conducted large-scale military drills last week, which the North said made the outbreak of war “an established fact”.